Search intent in SEO: How to identify and optimize user intent

 Search intent or user intent is the specific purpose or motive behind a user’s online search.
 As digital marketers, search intent is why we do SEO.

-Think about it, the aim of creating content and optimizing it to rank is so our pages can show up at the top of the search results when a user runs a search.
+Think about it: the aim of creating content and optimizing it to rank is for our pages to show up at the top of the search results when a user runs a search.
 For that to happen, your content needs to serve the purpose the searcher has in mind.

 For example, when someone searches for “sidecut,” they’re trying to find something.
 It could be a tutorial, an image of a sidecut, or a barber/hairstylist specializing in sidecuts.
 Understanding what they’re trying to find enables you to tailor your website and content to meet that need.